antoinet/vortex/vortex07/README.md

 [buffer overflow][wiki-buffer-overflow].
 The use of the `strcpy` standard library function to copy a buffer of data to another completely disregards the destination's capacity.
-If the source buffer is larger than the destination, all bytes will be copied, even though the destination's bound has been exceeded, and in doing so, subsequent structures in memory will be destructed.
+If the source buffer is larger than the destination, all bytes will be copied, even though the destination's bound has been exceeded, and in doing so, subsequent structures in memory will be destroyed.

 Intercepting the instruction pointer
 ------------------------------------